thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

    ``sudo -u root chown nutanix:nutanix /home/nutanix/STIG-report-**-**-****-**-**-**``

 #.
+Log into your your *USER##*\-WinTools VM using the following credentials:

+      - **User Name** - administrator
+      - **Password**  - nutanix/4u

+#.
+Open **WinSCP** from within the *Tools* folder on the desktop.

-Access your *USER##*\-WinTools VM to use a secure copy tool (SCP, WINSCP, PSCP, etc) to copy the report results file to your workstation from the CVM.
+#.  to copy the report results file to your workstation from the CVM.

+using the following credentials:

+      - **User Name** - administrator
+      - **Password**  - nutanix/4u

 Be sure to login to the CVM using the nutanix username and password provided by the instructor to browse to its home directory to find the file we created above.
-[TODO: Pete: This needs more explanation and screen shot(s)]

    .. figure:: images/winscp.png